 PAFTA seeks to ensure that Australian telecommunications companies are treated equally in Peru.
 It contains a comprehensive suite of rules to ensure incumbent telecommunication companies with a dominant market position provide foreign telecommunications suppliers with access to services and key infrastructure on reasonable terms and conditions.
 Australia and Peru have agreed to ensure transparency in telecommunications regulation.

 Addressing the high costs of international mobile roaming

-TPP countries will promote transparent and reasonable rates for international mobile roaming services, including by:
+Australia and Peru will promote transparent and reasonable rates for international mobile roaming services, including by:

-- ensuring that information regarding roaming rates is accessible to consumers;
+- ensuring that information regarding roaming rates is accessible to consumers; and

 Enhancing consumer choice and consumer protection, protecting privacy and tackling 'spam'